Display Component¶

 Screen Clipping¶

-Screen clipping is a new set of methods since version 2023.2.0 of esphome.
-It could be useful when you just want to show a part of an image or make sure that what you draw on the screen does not go outside a specific region on the screen.
+Screen clipping can be useful when you just want to show a part of an image or make sure that what you draw on the screen does not go outside a specific region on the screen.

 With start_clipping(left, top, right, bottom);